The Art of Eye Maintenance

 Exercise: The 20/20/20 Rule for Eye Health

-As impossible as it might seem, for hundreds of thousands of years we got by without staring for hours on end at a mobile phone or a television.
+As impossible as it might seem, for hundreds of thousands of years we got by without staring for hours on end at an electronic screen.
 During this time, our eyes developed to work in a certain way, never focused for too long on one thing, always moving between the close up and the far away.

 Like the rest of our body, our eyes need exercise.
 And they’re simply not getting it; not if we spend most of our day locked into our mobile phone or our laptop.
-Time then, to start exercising.
+Time then, to start exercising our peepers.

-The best place to start is with the 20/20/20 rule, which involves giving our eyes a break every 20 minutes.
-We need to drag them away from our screens (honestly, it’s possible!) and focus on another object roughly 20 feet away, for 20 seconds, before going back to whatever close-up activity we were doing.
+A good place to start is with the 20/20/20 rule, which involves giving our eyes a break every 20 minutes.
+To do this, we need to drag them away from our screens (honestly, it’s possible!) and focus on another object roughly 20 feet away, for 20 seconds, before going back to whatever close-up activity we were doing.
 This will not only give our eyes the exercise they need, but also help them relax and lessen strain.

 Every hour or so, we should also get up from our desk or sofa and go stand by a window filled with natural light, or even head outside for 5 minutes.
 This helps give our eyes a real break, especially if, as we soak in the world around us (something that’s good for our soul, as well as our vision), we make a conscious effort to exercise our eyes by focusing on objects that are near to us, then far away.